Literacy

 The importance of Oracy

-Alongside various Oracy competitions, Debate Club and Debate Mate, our teachers are trained to support the development of students' oracy skills.
+Alongside a number of Oracy workshops such as the Jack Petchy Speak Out sessions, Oracy competitions and Debate Mate, our teachers are trained to support the development of students' oracy skills.
 Please, see (attached) our Oracy policy.

 In July 2023, our students competed in a competition with other Harris schools.
 The judges reported: